AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       A : access Integer;
    end record;

+   procedure Root'Adjust
-   procedure Root'Adjust (Self : in out Root; From : Root);
+     (Self : in out Root; From : Root'Class; Copied_As : Tag);

    type Child is new Root with record
       B : access Integer;
    end record;

+   procedure Child'Adjust
-   procedure Child'Adjust (Self : in out Child; From : Root);
+     (Self : in out Child; From : Root'Class; Copied_As : Tag);

-Values of the From parameter will have been copied from Clone call prior to calling Adjust.
+The From and Copied_As parameters describe the value produced by the preceding Clone call.

 Invariants are checked after a call to Adjust.